yogeshagr/golang/gopl/gobook.md

 - We can explicitly control this parameter using the `GOMAXPROCS` environment variable or the `runtime.GOMAXPROCS` function.

+## ch10: Packages and the go tool
+### Pacakge Declaration
+- A package declaration is required at the start of every Go source file.
+Its main purpose is to determine the default indentifier for that package (called the package name) when it is imported by another package.

+- A package defining a command (an executable Go program) always has the name `main`, regardless of the package's import path.

+### Import Declarations
+- A Go source file may contain zero or more import declarations immediately after the package declaration and before the first non-import declaration.

 ## Coding style
 - Normal practice in Go is to deal with the error in the if block and then